 In this work, we analyze two of the most fundamental algorithms in geodesically convex optimization: Riemannian gradient descent and (possibly inexact) Riemannian proximal point.
 We quantify their rates of convergence and produce different variants with several trade-offs.
 Crucially, we show the iterates naturally stay in a ball around an optimizer, of radius depending on the initial distance and, in some cases, on the curvature.
 In contrast, except for limited cases, previous works bounded the maximum distance between iterates and an optimizer only by assumption, leading to incomplete analyses and unquantified rates.
 We also provide an implementable inexact proximal point algorithm yielding new results on minmax problems, and we prove several new useful properties of Riemannian proximal methods: they work when positive curvature is present, the proximal operator does not move points away from any optimizer, and we quantify the smoothness of its induced Moreau envelope.
 Further, we explore beyond our theory with empirical tests.

 Several learning problems involve solving min-max problems, e.g., empirical distributional robust learning or learning with non-standard aggregated losses.
-More specifically, these problems are convex-linear problems where the minimization is carried out over the model parameters and the maximization over the empirical distribution of the training set indexes, where the feasible set is the simplex or a subset of it.
+More specifically, these problems are convex-linear problems where the minimization is carried out over the model parameters w∈W and the maximization over the empirical distribution p∈K of the training set indexes, where K is the simplex or a subset of it.
 To design efficient methods, we let an online learning algorithm play against a (combinatorial) bandit algorithm.
-We argue that the efficiency of such approaches critically depends on the structure of the feasible set and propose two properties that facilitate designing efficient algorithms.
-We focus on a specific family of sets encompassing various learning applications and provide high-probability convergence guarantees to the minimax values.
+We argue that the efficiency of such approaches critically depends on the structure of K and propose two properties of K that facilitate designing efficient algorithms.
+We focus on a specific family of sets S_n,k encompassing various learning applications and provide high-probability convergence guarantees to the minimax values.